 complement and humanize the Homeless Memorial

-which has existed in Austin, Texas for over two decades.
+which has existed in on Auditorium Shores on Lady Bird Lake, Austin, Texas for over two decades.

-Sculpture artist, founder and president of HTH, Richard R. Troxell, is donating his time and labor to the project.
+Sculpture artist, founder and president of HTH, Richard R. Troxell, has donating his time and labor to the project.

-By contributing your funds, you are joining our JOURNEY, thus we offer the following to
+By contributing your funds, you are joining our JOURNEY.
+We offer the following to

 enhance your own ability to educate others, advocate for folks without a home, and